 Verify existing domains in Apple Business Manager

-When you create Managed Apple IDs using a specific domain, you must first prove to Apple that your organisation claims that domain.
+When you create Managed Apple IDs using a specific domain, you must first prove to Apple that your organization claims that domain.
 You must also prove your ownership before federating a domain.
 If you already have federated authentication configured, verify your domain as soon as possible.

 Start the verification process for an existing domain